system1357/Thecus_tools/thecus_it87/README.md

 # N4810/N2810 patched ITE IT8616 driver
-This is a patched version of it87 SuperIO chip driver found in Thecus' kernel source
+This is a patched version of it87 SuperIO chip driver based on Thecus' kernel source patches
+Thecus uses a SuperIO IC that's not supported by the in-tree it87 kernel driver(IT8616E), so patching is needed

 ## Functions
+- Patched using the latest upstream source
-- Modified to make LED control available via /proc/hwm interface
+- Modified to make Power LED control available via /proc/hwm interface
-- Name changed to thecus_it87 so it does not collide with in-tree driver
+- Name changed to thecus_it87 to prevent collision with in-tree driver
-- DKMS tested on latest pve kernel

 ## Build
 install dkms first (build tools should also be installed)